sendwithus/confidence/docs/API_REFERENCE.md

 }
 */

-// evaluate the variants using Chi-Square and Marascuilo's Procedure to get the result marascuiloResult = myConfidence.getMarascuiloResult();
+// evaluate the variants using Chi-Square and Marascuillo's Procedure to get the result marascuilloResult = myConfidence.getMarascuilloResult();

 /*
 {